eigenfoo-archives/textcat/README.md

 To train:

 ```
-python train.py
+python train.py TRAIN_LABEL_FILENAME MODEL_FILENAME
 ```

-You will be prompted for:
+where the arguments are, in order:
 1. the filename of the list of labelled training documents, and
 2. the filename where you wish the classifier to be saved.

 To test:

 ```
-python test.py
+python test.py TEST_LABEL_FILENAME MODEL_FILENAME OUTPUT_FILENAME
 ```

-You will be prompted for:
+where the arguments are, in order:
 1. the filename of the list of documents to be categorized,
 2. the filename of the saved classifier,
 3. the filename where you wish the results to be written.